maciej-trebacz/DCPU-Bas/README.md

 Usage:
 	PRINT _expression_ [; _expression]
+	PRINT

-Prints _expression(s)_ at current screen cursor location, and sets cursor position to next line, row 1 at the end.
+Prints _expression(s)_ at current screen cursor location.
 Multiple expressions can be joined with semi-colon (;).
+If no expression is given, it sets cursor to column 1 of next terminal row.

 ### LOCATE